Avaiga/taipy-doc/docs/manuals/core/concepts/scope.md

     ![scopes](../pic/storage_types and scopes_basic_possibility.svg){ align=left }

     The first picture represents the basic case.
-We let Taipy apply the default scope (`Scope.PIPELINE`) for most data nodes.
+We let Taipy apply the default scope (`Scope.SCENARIO`) for most data nodes.
 However, as you can see, the `sales predictions` data node is shared by the two pipelines of my scenario.
 Consequently, its scope cannot be `Scope.PIPELINE`, but must be at least `Scope.SCENARIO`.
     In this case, my various scenarios do not share any data nodes.